 There are two items you need to acquire for this course:

-- The course text is Python Scripting for ArcGIS by Paul Zandbergen, published by Esri Press.
+- The course text is Python Scripting for ArcGIS Pro by Paul Zandbergen, published by Esri Press.
 Throughout the course, you will have assigned readings from this text that supplement the lesson content.
 The text also contains reference materials and examples that will help you complete the projects.
 An older edition of the book (for ArcMap) is available to students for free in the Penn State Online Library (use this link).
 Getting the newer ArcGIS Pro edition is definitely recommended, but if you're strapped for cash, our course lessons contain references to both editions of the book.

 Complementary Course Materials for Programming Beginners